niocs/LOBook-gitbook-src/extensions/part4.md

     ```
     $ unopkg remove SimpleComponent.oxt
     ```
 * Now we need to allow macros in Calc if you have not already.
-Open Calc and go to Tools > Options > Security > Click "Macro Security" > Select the radio button "Medium - Confirmation required before executing macros from unstrusted source".
+Open Calc and go to Tools > Options > Security > Click "Macro Security" > Select the radio button "Medium - Confirmation required before executing macros from untrusted source".
 Restart Calc.
 This is a one time process.
 * In the `SimpleUNOComponent/` directory there is a file called `SimpleComponent.ods`.
 This is a spreadsheet file with macros embedded to test the extension.
 Open this file with calc.
 While opening click enable macros when asked.
 * Now click on the button "Click to test our extension" inside the sheet.
 On clicking, if everything went well, it should show a messagebox showing the text